 If you’re going somewhere in bear country then there are additional special considerations regarding where you store your food and toiletries when out of camp – it needs to be somewhere away from your campsite and out of reach from bears – make sure you do your research before you go to know the rules and guidance, and whether you need to invest in a bear canister.

-Depending on where you’re going, the climate and what you’re planning on doing, there are a lot of options when it comes to deciding what clothing to bring camping.
+Depending on where you’re going, the climate and what you’re planning on doing, there are a lot of options when it comes to deciding what are the best clothes to bring camping.
 At the very least, some quick-drying pants, shorts, t-shirts and a warm jacket come with us camping – including items we can sleep in.

 Also, don’t forget a good cap and sunglasses combo!
 Both will protect your head and eyes from the elements – whether that’s the sun, wind or rain, it’s a good idea to have these with you when camping.

 Similar to with clothing, we avoid taking cotton towels camping, as they take ages to dry once wet.
-Microfiber towels are perfect for camping, as they pack down really small, are lightweight, and dry relatively quickly.
+Microfiber towels are a perfect thing to bring on a camping trip, as they pack down really small, are lightweight, and dry relatively quickly.

 8. Multi-tool and repair kit

-It is my humble opinion that everyone who goes camping should have a good quality multi-tool.
+It is my humble opinion that a multi-tool is one of the high-priority essential things to bring camping.
+Everyone who goes camping should have a good quality multi-tool.
 It’s also a handy thing to have around the house at home, and in your car.
-By definition, a multi-tool has lots of potential uses, the most obvious being to help make repairs and fix items on the go, as well as simply do things such as cut bread/cheese/food for your camp meals.
+By definition, a multi-tool has lots of potential uses, the most obvious being to help make repairs and fix items on the go, as well as simply do things around the campsite such as cut bread/cheese/food for your camp meals.
 We’re long-time fans of Leatherman, a classic multi-tool brand.

-It’s also a good idea to have some paracord and duct tape in your camping gear bag, as these can be used to repair clothing, tents, sleeping backs, hiking poles, shoelaces, etc etc.
+It’s also a good idea to also bring some paracord and duct tape with you camping, as these can be used to repair clothing, tents, sleeping backs, hiking poles, shoelaces, etc etc.

-Trust me, you’ll want a good headlamp for your camping trip.
+Trust me, you’ll want to a good headlamp to take with you camping.
 You need to be able to see what you’re doing once the sun goes down, when you’re in camp, inside your tent, rummaging for stuff in your bag, or navigating your way to a suitable bathroom area in the middle of the night.

-If you’re in the market for a headlamp, also check out our best headlamps for trail running buyer’s guide, which also applies to hiking and other active pursuits including campsite activities.
+If you’re in the market for a headlamp to take camping, also check out our best headlamps for trail running buyer’s guide, which also applies to hiking and other active pursuits including campsite activities.

 10. Backpack or duffel bag